 Pregnant women may find yoga to be a beneficial workout, but you should always consult your physician before engaging in any exercise program, especially during pregnancy.
 Individuals who want a more relaxing form of exercise while improving upon their current level of fitness will find yoga to be enjoyable.
 Many people benefit from the clear-headedness that comes with the deep breathing and mind-calming exercises that take place with yoga.

 A typical Pilates class usually lasts around 45 minutes to an hour.
-You need a fitness mat, water bottle and towel and comfortable clothing.
-Sometimes other gear such as balls, straps and Pilates-specific equipment is used.
+You need a fitness mat, water bottle, towel, and comfortable clothing.
+Sometimes other gear such as balls, straps, and Pilates-specific equipment is used.
 While available in most studios offering Pilates classes, these items may also be purchased if desired for home use.
 Like yoga, you will most likely be barefoot during workouts.

 Pilates classes involve a series of positions and body movements, all with different names.
-Deep concentration is required to place your body into the various positions and hold it there.
-Modifications on these positions can be made to accommodate people of all abilities and fitness levels.
+Deep concentration is required to place your body into various positions and hold it there.
+Modifications to these positions can be made to accommodate people of all abilities and fitness levels.

 The physical benefits of Pilates include an increase in muscle strength and tone without creating bulk.
 The increase in deep core muscle strength helps to make your abdominal muscles look tight and toned.
 It also improves your flexibility and posture, which can decrease your chances of injuring yourself.
 Pilates is also effective in easing chronic lower back pain and preventing future back pain and injuries.